IsmotaraDipty43/Career-Counselling-Project/README.md

 ## Features

-- **Login and Registration**:
+1. **Login and Registration**:
    - Users can create an account or log in with their credentials.
    - Integration with Google Authentication for quick and secure login.

-- **User Profile Management**:
+2. **User Profile Management**:
    - Users can update their profile information.
    - Includes a "Forgot Password" feature for account recovery.

-- **Service and Course Information**:
+3. **Service and Course Information**:
    - Option to view detailed service data.
    - Access to available course information for career development.

+4. **Career Pathway Recommendations**:
+   - Personalized career recommendations based on the user’s profile and preferences.
+   - Suggest relevant courses, skills, and opportunities based on the user’s career goals.

+5. **Job Listings and Opportunities**:
+   - Display the latest job openings and career opportunities.
+   - Users can filter job listings based on their field of interest and location.

+6. **Interactive Resume Builder**:
+   - Users can create and update their resumes with a simple, step-by-step interface.
+   - Option to export the resume as a PDF.

-- **Modern and Responsive Design**:
+7. **Modern and Responsive Design**:
    - Fully responsive design for seamless usage on any device.
    - Clean and intuitive user interface.

-- **Secure and Scalable**:
+8. **Secure and Scalable**:
    - Powered by Firebase for authentication and database management.
    - Implements best practices for secure and scalable web applications.

 ## Technologies Used